 The appropriate forms must be signed by your faculty advisor/master's committee chair and committee members.
-Students must also pay a \$25 masters fee.
+Students must also pay a fee.
 Refer to the graduate student handbook regarding the master's degree requirements.

 For filing a master's thesis, your committee must be officially nominated.
 Notify the GPA of your thesis committee so that the nomination paperwork can be filed.
 Students must also use the Graduate Division's "Guide to Filing Theses and Dissertations" for specific details regarding filing a master's thesis.
-The guide is available at: http://www.graddiv.ucsb.edu/academic/Filing-Your-Thesis-Dissertation-DMA-Document.